MicrosoftDocs/azure-docs/articles/machine-learning/concept-endpoints-online.md

 To learn how to deploy online endpoints using the CLI, SDK, studio, and ARM template, see [Deploy an ML model with an online endpoint](how-to-deploy-online-endpoints.md).

-## Code and no-code options for model deployment
+## Deployment for coders and non-coders

-Azure Machine Learning supports model deployment to online endpoints for coders and noncoders alike, by providing options for _no-code deployment_, _low-code deployment_, and _Bring Your Own Container (BYOC) deployment_.
+Azure Machine Learning supports model deployment to online endpoints for coders and non-coders alike, by providing options for _no-code deployment_, _low-code deployment_, and _Bring Your Own Container (BYOC) deployment_.

 #### No-code model deployment